Charlotte, North Carolina: Television

 According to Nielsen Media Research, Charlotte is the 22nd largest television market in the nation (as of the 2016–2017 season) and the largest in the state of North Carolina.
-Major television stations located in Charlotte include CBS affiliate WBTV 3 (the oldest television station in the Carolinas),ABC affiliate WSOC-TV 9,NBC affiliate WCNC-TV 36, CW affiliate WCCB 18, and PBS member station WTVI 42.
+Major television stations located in Charlotte include CBS affiliate WBTV 3 (the oldest television station in the Carolinas), ABC affiliate WSOC-TV 9, NBC affiliate WCNC-TV 36, independent station WCCB 18, and PBS member station WTVI 42.
 One cable sports network is headquartered in Charlotte: the ESPN-controlled SEC Network.
 Raycom Sports is also headquartered in Charlotte.

-Other stations serving the Charlotte market include Fox affiliate WJZY 46 in Belmont, UNC-TV/PBS member station WUNG-TV 58 in Concord, independent station WAXN-TV 64 (a sister to WSOC-TV) in Kannapolis, and two stations in Rock Hill, South Carolina: MyNetworkTV affiliate WMYT-TV 55 (a sister to WJZY) and PBS member station WNSC-TV 30.
+Other stations serving the Charlotte market include Fox affiliate WJZY 46 in Belmont, UNC-TV/PBS member station WUNG-TV 58 in Concord, independent station WAXN-TV 64 (a sister to WSOC-TV) in Kannapolis, and two stations in Rock Hill, South Carolina: CW owned-and-operated station WMYT-TV 55 (a sister to WJZY) and PBS member station WNSC-TV 30.
 Additionally, INSP is headquartered in nearby Indian Land, South Carolina.

 In 2020, CNN established a Charlotte bureau spearheaded by national correspondent Dianne Gallagher.

 Cable television customers are served by Spectrum, which offers a localized feed of Raleigh-based Spectrum News North Carolina.